 A New Tool to Measure Governance

 The project emerged from a series of conversations between Nicolas Berggruen, Nathan Gardels, and Dawn Nakagawa at the Berggruen Institute, and Helmut K. Anheier, then president of the Hertie School in Berlin.
-The Berggruen Institute supported a preliminary phase to explore the feasibility of such a governance index.
-Based on this initial work, and the publication of the 2019 Index, the project expanded and moved to the Luskin School of Public Affairs at UCLA.
+The Berggruen Institute supported the preliminary exploration of the feasibility of such a governance index.
+Based on this work, and the publication of the 2019 Index, the project expanded and moved to the Luskin School of Public Affairs at UCLA.

-Helmut K. Anheier serves as Principal Investigator of the project at UCLA, with Markus Lang as lead analyst, and Dawn Nakagawa as project director at the Berggruen Institute.
+Helmut K. Anheier serves as Principal Investigator of the project at UCLA, with Dawn Nakagawa as project director for the Berggruen Institute.

 The project is guided by a board that includes Nabil Fahmy (American University, Cairo), Mohammed Ibrahim (Mo Ibrahim Foundation), Francis Fukuyama (Stanford), Margaret Levi (Stanford), John Micklethwait (Bloomberg), Gary Segura (UCLA Luskin), Anne-Marie Slaughter (New America), Michael Woolcock (World Bank), and Xue Lan (Tsinghua University).

 More information about the project and the 2022 BGI: governance.luskin.ucla.edu

 When using the Berggruen Governance Index data, please make sure to include a proper citation or reference to this database: “Anheier, Helmut K. 2022.
 The 2022 Berggruen Governance Index Data.
 Berlin and Los Angeles: Hertie School and UCLA Luskin School of Public Affairs.”